nodatime/nodatime/docs/userguide/unstable/concepts.md

 and negative if local time is earlier than (behind) UTC.
 For example, the offset in France is +1 hour in the winter and +2 hours in the summer; the offset in California is -8 hours in the winter and -7 hours in the summer.
-So at noon UTC in winter, it's 4am in California and 1pm in France.
+So at noon UTC during winter in the Northern Hemisphere, it's 4am in California and 1pm in France.

 As well as mapping any particular instant to an offset,